Check out how I used watercolor splatters to add some drama to this visual journal page. The story behind the page, supplies, and how-to are below.

 By the time I reached my interview my nerves had calmed, I had collected my thoughts, I was ready.
 I walked onto the school’s campus and was overwhelmed by how beautiful it was.
 I sat through five different interviews, and while intimidating, they were all so welcoming and nice.
 It felt like a place I could belong.

-Seven years later that 285 corridor has become my commute.
-Hopefully I will continue to avoid accidents on my way to my beautiful campus and cushy private school job.
+Seven years later that 285 corridors has become my commute.
+Hopefully, I will continue to avoid accidents on my way to my beautiful campus and cushy private school job.

 - Visual journal,

 - Book pages

 WATERCOLOR SPLATTER HOW TO

 To create this visual journal page I wanted to recreate the scene of the accident.
 As I drove past and glanced to my left I saw at least three cars had rear ended each other, but quite a few were stopped.
 I decided to stick with that number, after all odds are more pleasing in art.